threalwinky/threalwinky.github.io/content/post/phar-deserialization/index.md

 ### Vulnerable function

-From the version 1.4.1 and early, the generateFromHTML will call the this function to generate to check if 'a.pdf' is existed ([file_exist function in Snappy](https://github.com/KnpLabs/snappy/blob/5126fb5b335ec929a226314d40cd8dad497c3d67/src/Knp/Snappy/AbstractGenerator.php#L670)).
-So what if we pass a phar wrapper stream into it ?
+From version 1.4.1 and earlier, the generateFromHtml() function calls ([file_exist function in Snappy](https://github.com/KnpLabs/snappy/blob/5126fb5b335ec929a226314d40cd8dad497c3d67/src/Knp/Snappy/AbstractGenerator.php#L670)).
+So, what happens if we pass a phar:// wrapper stream to it?

 ### POC

-This bug require PHP7.4.
-Use old context we can have the vulneable code like this
+This bug requires PHP 7.4.
+Using the previous context, we can write vulneable code like this:

 ```php
 <?php